Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In North Carolina, HVAC contractors must be licensed through the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
 Not all individuals who work for a licensed firm need to be individually licensed; however, all work must be supervised by a licensed contractor.
 Contractors may hold multiple different licenses for different jobs.
 You should also read reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with positive reviews and testimonials about good customer experiences.
+Choose a company with glowing reviews and reports of good customer experiences.

-Always make sure you know the details of any project.
-When HVAC repairs are required, your provider should specify which parts require replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to ensure that it’s working properly.
-When replacing your HVAC, ask the contractor to describe the new brand, model, estimated installation time, energy efficiency, and features.
-Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you understand what a company’s process looks like.
+When HVAC repairs are needed, ask your provider to list which parts require replacement and explain why.
+Confirm that your technician will clean and test the full system after finishing the work to guarantee proper operation.
+When getting a replacement, ask the contractor to explain the new HVAC system energy efficiency, model, brand, estimated installation time, and features.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 There are several ways you can make your HVAC system more energy-efficient: